webscraperio/web-scraper-documentation/docs/Web Scraper Cloud.md

 * Empty pages - pages that loaded successfully but selectors didn't extract any data.

 Our built-in fail-over system automatically re-scrapes any empty and failed pages.
-If empty and/or failed pages are still present after the scraping job has finished, it can be continued manually from the scraping job `Action` dropdown menu.
+If empty and/or failed pages are still present after the scraping job has finished, it can be continued manually in scraping job list view.

 ## Scraping job inspection and troubleshooting

-When troubleshooting a scraping job, a list of empty and failed pages with screenshots (only for `Full` driver) can be found by navigating to scraping job `Inspect` page from the scraping job `Action` dropdown menu.
+When troubleshooting a scraping job, a list of empty and failed pages with screenshots (only for `Full` driver) can be found by navigating to scraping job `Inspect` page from the scraping job list view. `Details` tab in scraping job `Inspect` page contains scraping job configuration with sitemap and scraping job IDs and scraping duration.
+Scraping duration represents time the scraper is actually scraping the site without any status changes and queue times.

-Additionally a performance graph is available while the scraping job is running.
+Additionally, a performance graph is available while the scraping job is running.
 Data in this graph is kept for 7 days.
 It can be used to monitor the activity of the scraping job and to estimate the time necessary until the full completion.
 The graph shows these values in 5-minute intervals: